BoB13-MSRC-GS/oleviewdotnet/README.md

 - **Lists all sequence of other class objects that can be obtained from an exposed COM class.**
 - You can obtain various class objects from exposed COM classes, such as IWallet->IWalletItemManager->IWalletItemList->IWalletItem, and understanding them is deep and complex.
-- Easily identify the scope of class objects that can be accessed and analyzed from a vulnerability research perspective.
+- From a vulnerability research perspective, it easily identifies the scope of class objects that can be accessed and analyzed.
 ---

 ## Achievement